 1. Shop around for banks

 Yikes, look at all those fees!
 There are plenty of banks out there ready and willing to offer you a good deal for a chance to have you and your money as a customer.
-Look around for a bank or savings account and loan that offers the lowest overall fees and the highest interest rates.
+Look around for a bank or savings account and loan that provides the lowest overall fees and the highest interest rates.

 In addition to local brick and mortar banks, check out online-only financial institutions that often offer much higher interest rates and no fees at all.